Prevalence of female genital mutilation: Bahrain

 Female genital mutilation is present in Bahrain.
 There are currently no laws that expressly prohibit female genital mutilation and no data is available regarding the prevalence of the issue.
 However, there are recorded cases of various victims being at high risk of getting mutilated.

+Bangladesh

+Inasmuch as some Muslim communities can practice FGM due to religious or cultural misunderstandings—despite being uninstituted by Islamic principles in the estimation of the Organisation of Islamic Cooperation—a Bangladeshi physician has even reported not being familiar with the practice.
+There remains no absolute national law prohibiting FGM in Bangladesh while ratification of such international agreements as CEDAW (1984) and CRC (1990) suggests compliance with eliminating harmful practices.
+Higher prevalence would likely be presented by a rise in Salafism although no such high-profile cases and associations such as Arrow and YourCommonwealth suggest that no cases exist at all.
+FGM in Asia, including Bangladesh, is somewhat of a lower priority than that occurring within African nations although gaps continue to exist both in research and in policymaking.
+Activism on the part of associations such as the Asia Network to End FGM/C shows that more comprehensive information and awareness are needed to determine its status and protect women and girls.

 Brunei

 According to reports, Type I and Type IV FGC, including symbolic FGC and clitoral hood removal, are most likely practised in Brunei.
 According to Brunei's Ministry of Religious Affairs, female circumcision—which involves the removal of the clitoral hood—is a "sunat," or required religious rite for Muslim women.
 There are no laws against FGM, and there have been no major studies, but one researcher found it is performed on babies shortly after birth, aged 40 to 60 days.

 India

 The practice of FGM constitutes a criminal offense under the Protection of Children from Sexual Offences Act, 2012; Indian Penal Code, 1860 and Criminal Procedure Code, 1973.
-Estimates suggest 90% of females in the Ismaili Shia Muslim Bohra community in India undergo FGM.
+It is practiced primarily in the Ismaili Shia Muslim Bohra community with estimates suggesting 90% of them undergo FGM.
 There are about 2 million Bohras in India.
 In a survey, over 70% Bohra respondents said an untrained professional had performed the procedure on them.
 Female genital cutting is being practiced in Kerala was found in August 2017 by Sahiyo reporters.
 Apart from the mental trauma, the women also said it also led to physical complications.

 On May 9, 2017, the Supreme Court of India sought a response from the centre and four states (Maharashtra, Delhi, Gujarat and Rajasthan) on the validity of Female Genital Mutilation (FGM) when Public Interest Litigation by some Bohra women to ban the practice.
 On July 9, 2018, Attorney General of India K. K. Venugopal reiterated the Indian government's position that FGM was a violation of a person's fundamental rights and that its practice resulted in serious health complications for the girl concerned.